Skip to main content

 General Examinations

 The general examination covers four established fields of the Department of History and the Committee on Middle Eastern Studies.
 Two of the four fields must be in Middle Eastern history and one in another area of world history (e.g. African, American, East Asian, European, South Asian).The three established fields in Middle Eastern history are medieval Islamic history, Ottoman history, and modern Middle Eastern history.
-Students who wish to offer another Middle East-related field (for example, Byzantine history) in place of one of the established Middle Eastern fields should petition the committee for permission.
+Students who wish to offer another Middle Eastern-related field (for example, Byzantine history) in place of one of the established Middle Eastern fields should petition the committee for permission.
 The Department of History’s chronological requirements for historical fields do not apply to the fields submitted for the joint program.

 The fourth field is a written language comprehension examination of a major text in the student’s primary Middle Eastern language.
 It is a separate examination from that which covers the three historical fields.